-Russell T Davies’ heavy reliance on undermotivated melodrama and shouty frenetics are still, after all this time, shrilling away like a dentist’s drill.
+Russell T Davies’ heavy reliance on undermotivated melodrama and shouty frenetics is still, after all this time, shrilling away like a dentist’s drill.
 Clara is SO deeply in love and yet she wastes an irritating plot-blocking age verifying, like software gone wrong, that it really is Danny who’s speaking to her from the afterlife.
 Everyone’s so cross all the time, operating within their own little thunderous clouds of fury.
 Like late-night coke-fiends running out of Charlie, you half expect them to sniff and wipe their noses before running off in the Tardis to score more.

 The producers set Missy (short for misogyny?) lurching around like a menopausal drunk, neurotic and malevolent because, deep down, she lurves the Doctor, really.
 Michelle Gomez brings her demented Mary Poppins amusingly to life thanks to a histrionic script and neck-breaking nods to Heath Ledger’s Joker.
 Turns out Missy’s spotted the dominatrix in Clara and the sub in the Time Lord and has expended a ton of energy keeping them together.
 Dunno why.
 It doesn’t help the plot but skitters along the surface of better past-masters, nicking all the glittery bits.